 One of the many wonderful community events run in our local neighbourhood is the annual scarecrow parade that takes place every September.
 This year, I really wanted to get involved and so corralled some of my friends and neighbours on our street into doing our scarecrows on the same theme.

 In honour of this year’s 150th anniversary of the publication of the book, we themed our scarecrows around Alice in Wonderland.

 My contribution was the playing-card gardener.
-In the story, the gardeners have planted white roses by mistake (the Queen of Hearts had ordered red roses) and so when Alice meets them, they are frantically painting the white roses red.
+In the Alice in Wonderland story, the gardeners have planted white roses by mistake (the Queen of Hearts had ordered red roses) and so when Alice meets them, they are frantically painting the white roses red.

 The “Painting the White Roses Red” sign is just good old poster paint on some more corrugated cardboard, and the mushroom is crepe paper, white label spots and a kitchen towel tube.
 It took a week of evenings and nap times to make all these bits.

-We had a great time making these scarecrows, and an even better time showing them off and wandering around wonderland (and the greater community) to see everyones’ efforts.
+We had a great time making these Alice in Wonderland scarecrows, and an even better time showing them off and wandering around wonderland (and the greater community) to see everyones’ efforts.
 It was an amazing display of creativity and talent.
 I can’t wait for next year!

-Check out the gallery below for all the Alice scarecrows from the festival!
+Check out the gallery below for all the Alice in Wonderland scarecrows from the festival!

 Enjoyed this article?
 Check out what we did for our Roald Dahl themed scarecrow festival too!